 As a network service provider, we are committed to ensuring efficient network charges are passed through to customers and energy consumers.
-When developing the Pricing Methodology for the 2018-2023 regulatory period TransGrid invited interested parties to take part in our consultation and help inform our approach the next pricing methodology.
+When developing the Pricing Methodology for the 2018-2023 regulatory period TransGrid invited interested parties to take part in our consultation.
 You can read more about the consultation process on the Pricing Consultation page

 TransGrid, as the Co-ordinating Transmission Network Service Provider for NSW and the ACT must determine transmission prices that are to be charged to recover the prescribed transmission revenues of Ausgrid, Directlink, ActewAGL and TransGrid.
 The Australia Energy Regulator (AER) determines the maximum allowed revenue that transmission businesses may earn.

 In accordance with the National Electricity Rules, we will publish prescribed transmission prices for NSW and the ACT annually on 15 March in accordance with The Rules.
 Prices are calculated in accordance with the AER approved Pricing Methodology.

 We are also required to publish the inter-regional transmission use of system charges (IR-TUoS) annually on 15 February.
 These charges, which are also known as the modified load export charges (MLEC), are payable for use of the NSW and ACT transmission network by adjacent regions.